Grand Valley State University Women's Center

 What resources do you offer?

 The Women’s Center staff and student workers strive to be knowledgeable about campus and community resources.
-We can help you navigate the resources available to you on campus or in surrounding counties.
-We are dedicated to providing students with support and resources; on campus, we work collaboratively with the Counseling and Career Development Center, the office of Public Safety and the Dean of Students and many other offices across campus.
+We can help you navigate the resources available to you on campus or in the surrounding area.
+We are dedicated to providing students with support and resources; on campus, we work collaboratively with the University Counseling Center, the Division of Inclusion & Equity, the office of Public Safety and the Dean of Students and many other offices across campus.

 I’m interested in finding out more about a specific program.
 Where can I find the details?